adrianbstewart/appsec-task2-scan1.github.io/README.md

 Task 1: A vuln found in a scan, remediated and a direct link sent to a scan manager
 Profanity: Fuck it!

+Profanity: Fuck it!

+Profanity: Another Fuck it!

+Profanity: And yes, one more Fuck it!

 ### Markdown